driuft/driuft/README.md

 <br>

 ### Get to know me!
-From immigrant to software engineer, my journey has undergone marked by challenges and setbacks that have ultimately shaped me into the person I am today.
+From immigrant to software engineer, my journey has undergone challenges and setbacks that have ultimately shaped me into the person I am today.

 Hi! 👋